d4rkr00t/aik/README.md

 ### Expose web server to the real world

-Optionally, by providing '-n' flag you can expose web server to the real world using awesome "[Ngrok](https://github.com/bubenshchykov/ngrok)".
+Optionally, by providing '-n' flag you can expose web server to the real world using "[Ngrok](https://github.com/bubenshchykov/ngrok)".

 ```sh
 aik index.js -n # option for enabling ngrok